 A. Museum Education as a Critique of Power and Discrimination

-Critical Friend: Carmen Mörsch, professor at the Zurich University of the Arts and director of the university’s Institute for Art Education.
+Critical Friend: Carmen Mörsch,pProfessor of art didactics for the teaching profession at the Kunsthochschule Mainz.
 Diversity and a critique of discrimination are central to her practice, teachings, and research.
 She is currently working on a handbook dealing with this topic.